 1. I can’t dispute the science behind the info KerryAnn has shared.
-I may not want to beleive it, but I can’t dispute it, at least at this point in time.
+I may not want to believe it, but I can’t dispute it, at least at this point in time.

 3. If I can’t afford to do it correctly, is there even a point in doing it at all?

 Since I do not have any gut issues that I am trying to heal, do I need to worry about it?
 I have since found out that I DO have leaky gut, which has lead to an autoimmune disease, so this is a VERY important thing for me to pay attention to.